GoogleCloudPlatform/community/tutorials/appengine-ruby-rails-activejob-pubsub.md

    When you make an HTTP GET request to `/hello/Jeff`, the `HelloController` will handle the request using the `say` action with parameter `:name` as "Jeff"

-1. Add a route for Google App Engine health checks.
-In `config/routes.rb`, add:

-        get '/_ah/health', to: proc { [200, {}, ['ok']]}

-   Without this route, Google App Engine will think your application is crashing and will not send any traffic to it.

 ## Configuring your background worker to use Cloud Pub/Sub